 Students who officially withdraw from courses, may be eligible for a percentage refund of tuition and certain fees.
-The following fees are non-refundable: Registration, Nursing Tuition Deposit, Certificate, or Tuition Payment Plan.
+The following fees are non-refundable: Nursing Tuition Deposit, Certificate, or Tuition Payment Plan.

 Official date of withdrawal will be the date Registration & Records receives the completed withdrawal form with all required signatures or the date/time stamp from Ocean Connect Self Service.